specklesystems/speckle-docs-OLD/user/connectors-gh.md

 - Dev/Conversion: Conversion + serialization nodes.
 - Dev/Transports: Not sure what transports are?
 Read up on [XXX](https://XXX)

+### Sending Data

+Let's look at how we would send some data in grasshopper.
+First, start by creating a new `Send` node.

+In order to send some data to the server, we will also need to _create a stream_.
+We can do this by double clicking the canvas and searching for the `Stream Create` node.
+This node requires an account as an input, so we will also need to create an `Accounts` node.

+Once you've got the three nodes in your canvas, you are ready to get started!

+#### Creating a stream

+Select the desired account from the dropdown and connect it to the `Stream Create` node.

+If the stream creation was successfull, the output of the node should be a _stream url_ pointing to the newly created stream and linked to the specified account.

+#### Adding objects

+In order to select which objects to send in grasshopper, we just need to connect the desired nodes to the `Data` input in the `Send` node.
+The sender supports any type of data, in any structure (item, list, datatree), and will convert any Rhino objects into a Speckle compatible format when necessary.

+#### Sending data

+The only thing left to do is to connect the `Stream Create` output to the `Stream` input in the `Send` node, and then press the **Send button**.

+You should see the progress report in the lower side of the Send node, and once finished, you will get a notification with some basic info.

+To view the data you just sent in Grasshopper, just right-click the `Send` node and select the `View commit ...` option.
+This should open a new browser window loading the _stream url_.
+You can share that url with any collaborators so they can receive the data.

+### Receiving Data

+Receiving data is a very simple operation.
+You just need to create a `Receive` node, and connect to it a panel with the _stream url_ we obtained from the send operation.

+### Creating custom objects

 ### Using Streams in GH

+> If you want to know more about streams, go [here](./concepts.md#streams) 👈

 In _Grasshopper_, you can work with streams in several ways.
 All nodes that accept `Streams` as input, or that output `Streams` as a result, will be identified by the **Stream Parameter** icon.